 Login to the Sophia system using your Linkblue account.

 Access all of your innovation reporting history using OTC's online portal.
 The portal can be accessed using your Linkblue login.
 If you have any issues with your innovation account views, please contact the Intellectual Property Coordinator.

 License and royalty income derived from the commercialization of UK inventions is distributed according to UK's Administrative Regulations as follows:

 - Income Distributed to Inventors (40%)

-- Following payment of patent expenses, distributions occur by the end of December and June of each fiscal year
+- Following payment of patent and/or other expenses, distributions occur by the end of December and June of each fiscal year

 - Income Distributed to Colleges (20%) and Departments (20%)